How to clean Wooden blinds

 Read our how to clean wooden blinds guide.
 Find out how to keep your wooden blinds looking great with regular cleaning and maintenance.

-If you are stuck for time, the quickest cleaning method is to simply close the slats in one direction and wipe over with a feather duster or dry cloth.
+The quickest cleaning method is to simply close the slats in one direction and wipe over with a feather duster or dry cloth.
 Wipe in a downwards motion so as not to disturb the slat positions.
 Open the slats and close again, this time in the opposite direction and wipe down the slats as before.

 For a more thorough clean, you will need a dry, lint free cloth, soft duster or specialist blind cleaning tool.
 Open your blind and clean the top of each slat by running the duster across the slat, starting at the centre and working outwards.
 Then close the blind and open in the opposite direction to clean the underside of the slats.